ethereum/consensus-specs/specs/_features/eip7594/fork-choice.md

 #### Modified `get_head`

-*Note*: children of the current `head` are required to be available in order to be consider by the fork-choice.
+*Note*: children of the current `head` are required to be available in order to be considered by the fork-choice.
 For blocks from the current or previous epoch (which cannot yet be finalized), this is established through a custody check, while for blocks older than two epochs through a full peer sampling check.